 Have your systems been tagged with a death note of ransomware?
 Ryuk has been making its rounds this December and causing holiday misery for organizations left and right this year.
-Typically, attacks increase near the holiday season and end of the year due to holiday sales and important end of year documents that are often spoofed.
+Typically, attacks increase near the holiday season and end of the year due to holiday sales and important end-of-year documents that are often spoofed.
 Don’t let Ryuk steal your holiday joy or start your year off dealing with an IT emergency.

 What is Ryuk?

 Ryuk is ransomware that mainly gained notoriety when it affected several U.S. newspapers last December.
 This ransomware has been targeting “high-value” targets which include many larger corporations.
 Ryuk can be delivered in multiple ways and it often deletes the infection method as part of its routine.
 This makes uncovering how it got into your network difficult to track down.
 Usually, Ryuk is delivered by other Malware such as Emotet or Trickbot in a malicious file attachment.
-These are common attack vectors which take advantage of phishing emails and the lack of email security at an organization.
+These are common attack vectors that take advantage of phishing emails and the lack of email security at an organization.
 Once Ryuk is on your systems, it bypasses antivirus and attempts to maintain its stranglehold on the infected machine.
-It will then inject itself into the Windows process and from there, it will do its damage of stealing information, disabling access and encrypting files.
+It will then inject itself into the Windows process and from there, it will do its damage by stealing information, disabling access, and encrypting files.
 The impact on businesses can be felt from the financial loss of paying the ransom to the data loss of not being able to recover from the attack.

 Ryuk has had a revival of the sort this holiday season.
 From the City of New Orleans to the US Coast Guard, this ransomware has been creating havoc across IT systems.
 Recently the US Coast Guard said they believed that the point of entry was a malicious email sent by one of the maritime facility’s employees.
 Once through the door, Ryuk caused “a disruption of the entire corporate IT network (beyond the footprint of the facility), disruption of camera and physical access control systems, and loss of critical process control monitoring systems.”